msu/mtmc/docs/MTMC_ASSEMBLY.md

 ## Overview

-MTMC assembly has a fairly large number of core instruction (37 or 52, depending on how you cound them) split across seven types:
+MTMC assembly has a fairly large number of core instruction (37 or 52, depending on how you count them) split across seven types:

 * Miscellaneous Instructions
 * ALU Related Instructions